L-Azymm/L-Azymm/README.md

 ## Hi there 👋
-🌱 I’m currently learning Network Security
+🌱 I’m currently learning Diploma In Network Security

 🔭 I’m currently working on InjeXcanner